 The IGALA conference series

-IGALA12 will be at the University of Queensland, Australia from 4-6 July 2023.
-The conference chair will be Dr Kate Power.
-The website is now live: panel deadline is 30 November 2022 and individual presentation deadline 8 January 2023!
+IGALA12 took place at the University of Queensland, Australia between 4 and 6 July 2023.
+The conference chair was Dr Kate Power.
+The website is still live!

 The 11th biennial conference of the International Gender and Language Association (IGALA11) was held online due to the Covid-19 pandemic, hosted by Queen Mary University of London in June 2021.